jacobrluttrull/jacobrluttrull/README.md

 ## Focus Areas

 - Python scripting and backend development
+- Work through entire boot.dev curriculum including the projects which will be on this GitHub
 - Django Web Framework
 - Golang next